Having proper Methylation means that your body has the ability to detoxify itself

 - Since 1998, the US and Canada have enriched bread flours, cornmeal, pasta, rice, and other grain products with synthetic folic acid.
 These should be avoided in you have a methylation issue.

 - Eat a whole foods diet, preferably organic, with foods that are naturally high in folate, these included: beans, lentils, dark leafy greens, spinach, avocados, asparagus, broccoli, tropical fruits and oranges.

 - Avoid processed foods, sugar, alcohol, and caffeine.

 - Work on healing your gut.
 You can find suggestions on this using this link.

 - Avoid toxicity by using natural personal care and cleaning products.
 You can find some suggestions with this link.

-- Use detox therapies regularly, these can include far infrared sauna treatments, epsom salt baths, dry skin brushing, regular exercise, juice fasting, and sweating.
+- Use detox therapies regularly, these can include Infrared Sauna System, epsom salt baths, dry skin brushing, regular exercise, juice fasting, and sweating.
 You can find more info on all of these with this link.

 - Manage your stress levels.
 Read more about ways to do this.

 Dr Mark Hyman discusses various ways to help the with methylation process